greenfirn/Docker-Events/README.md

 -- oc reset/apply using 'nvidia-smi' may not be reliable under all situations... see 'source/py-nvtool/py-nvtool.txt' for nvtool oc control --

-how i should have organised files:
+how i should have organised files: ssh would only allow writing to /home/user
 ![how i should have organised files](file-loactions.png)

 ## Updates